C1rdec/Git-Lurker/README.md

 # Git-Lurker
-GitLurker is an overlay to ease the navigation between Git Repositories
+GitLurker is an overlay to ease the navigation between Git Repositories.

 ## Hotkeys